-Please Note: Effective May 15, 2015, the U. S. Department of State will increase their minimum insurance requirements.
+Please Note: Effective May 15, 2015, the U. S. Department of State increased the minimum health insurance requirements.
 Please visit our J-1 Student Interns' Health Insurance page for more details.

 The University of Massachusetts Dartmouth welcomes interns from many parts of the world in the J visa category under the U.S. Department of State's Exchange Visitor Program.